 - Studies that characterize the relationship and clinical impact of treatment of acute rejection and CMV infection/disease in kidney transplant recipients where biomarkers such as CMV specific CMI are studied as a potential predictor of a CMV event.

-- Studies to optimize the management of CMV DNA “blips” in the kidney transplant population
+- Studies to define and optimize the management of CMV DNA “blips” in the kidney transpant population

 - D+/R+ and D-/R+ adult solid organ transplant recipient